 Тo use NVLINK on supported hardware, NVLINK devices must be set to TCC mode.
 This is recommended for Pascal, Volta and Turning-based Quadro models.
 For GeForce RTX cards, a SLI setup is sufficient.
 Also note that to prevent performance loss, not all data is shared between devices.

-Though GPU rendering with CUDA on MacOS devices is no longer supported, the advanced users can bring back the old behavior by using the following environment variable: VRAY_APPSDK_UNHIDE_DEVICES=1.
+Though GPU rendering with CUDA on macOS devices is no longer supported, the old behavior can be brought back by using the following environment variable: VRAY_APPSDK_UNHIDE_DEVICES=1.
 Chaos Group does not guarantee the functionality and quality of the GPU engine if you choose to proceed with using this environment variable.

 Choosing Which Devices to Use for Rendering

 You may not want to use all available GPU devices for rendering, especially if you have multiple GPUs and you want to leave one of them free for working on the user interface or you may want to combine your CPU and GPU together (see the Hybrid Rendering section below).

 There are two ways to do this: by using the supplied standalone device selection tool, accessible from both the V-Ray Tools menu and the Start menu search, or from the Asset Editor's GPU device dropdown list.

 When selecting devices from the standalone tool, that will set the default setup for the work station.
 After changing this option, you need to restart SketchUp and/or any Standalone DR servers (if any are running) for the changes to take effect.
 If the Standalone DR server is running as a service, you may need to restart it.